 And you should talk about your products and services.
 But first, you must build trust and relevance.

-To do this, you need to understand your tribe’s needs and pain points, and then tailor content and a journey whereby they ultimately want to know how your product solves their problems.
+To do this, you need to understand your tribe’s needs and pain points, and then tailor your content against the customer journey, whereby they ultimately want to know how your product solves their problems.

 I’ve seen this work time and time again.
 And it’s pretty simple.